lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 ## How does it run?
-It took me several days to find all the tiny things preventing this laptop from running well.
+It took me several weeks to find all the tiny things preventing this laptop from running well.
 I would say that the performance is acceptable.
 The thing which stands out is the 2,5k screen and decent speakers in a laptop with a nice build quality, for - nowadays - a very affordable price.
 But GNOME looses some frames here and there and Youtube is limited to 1080p with H.264.

+### Power consumption - with all the changes
+- Office work and writing text - around 8W
+- Working with music - around 10W
+- Idle with minimum light - around 6W

-### Power consumption
+### Power consumption - with the original SSD and Broadcom WLAN
 - Office work and writing text - around 9W
 - Working with music - around 11W
-- Idle with minimum light - around 7,5W.
+- Idle with minimum light - around 7,5W

-This is primarily limited by the CPU package, which cannot go below the C3 state, due to the SATA drive/driver not supporting SATA link power management.

-Without a SATA drive the CPU package can enter C6 state and it is possible to reach ca 6,5-6,7W consumption.

-Disabling the Broadcom driver and relying on a more modern Wireless adapter allows a further decrease to around 6W.

 ## Next steps:
 - Upgrade the wifi card using an adapter to AX210